wpmark/wpbasis/readme.txt

 1. The site options screen added to allow users to amend part of their site.

 == Changelog ==

+= 0.5 =
+* Addition of post type images in the post type description screen.
+Good for use as a banner image for post type archives

 = 0.4 =
 * Allow site options to be more easily removed from the site options admin screen